Flerox/batstuff/README.md

 Good to know:
 - Keep _main as it is, it's not meant to be altered (unless you want to add or change functionality)
 - Set browser paths in _main-browser (ex C:\Program Files (x86)\Internet Explorer)
+- The timetracker will automatically generate a log file

 Variable explanation:
 * slnPath = path to VS-solution